 And now and then, write a status update to let those in your network now what you're up to.
-If it's feels too braggy, there's always #humblebrag.5.
-Post media.
+If it's feels too braggy, there's always #humblebrag.

 Post links to your website, company videos, a blog post you are proud of or a story that featured you or your company.
 You can post these as status updates.
 But if you want them to stay on your page, link them to your summary story or within your experience section.
-That why they're always there -- like a pinned tweet on Twitter.6.
-Ask for referrals.
+That why they're always there -- like a pinned tweet on Twitter.

 It's great when colleagues, managers and clients have nice things to say about you and your work.
 Ask to get that in writing -- in a LinkedIn referral.
 Let those you're asking know which areas you'd like for them to highlight.
-And offer to write them referrals, as well.7.
-Respond to invites.
+And offer to write them referrals, as well.